rosaak/dot/keybase/setting_up_keybase.md

 ```
 - So I purged keybase gpg
 - and pulled down my original gpg key and removed keybase  public key from github
+- Finally installed gpgtools and added my origial gpg public key to it